 Greeting, loyal minions.
-Your Maximum Leader is taking a break from real life to wish you all (such number of ye as there may be) a Merry Christmas.
+In an (edited and revised) edition of last year’s Christmas post, your Maximum Leader once again finds himself taking a break from real life to wish you all (such number of ye as there may be) a Merry Christmas.

-Not a damned thing.
-Our politics are boorish and crass.
-Our culture is excessive, unrestrained, and frequently vile.
-And having said that about the United States, your Maximum Leader recognizes that we have it better than any other country out there.
+As your Maximum Leader has said before: our politics are boorish and crass; our culture is excessive, unrestrained, and frequently vile.
+We lost many artists and celebrities too young.
+We somehow elected a carnival barker to be our next president.
+Having said that about the United States, your Maximum Leader recognizes that we have it better than any other country out there.

 Of course, this time of year should not be spent dwelling on the unpleasantness in the world… We should try to elevate our thoughts and celebrate the possibility of humanity’s advancement.
 The Catholic Church’s liturgical calendar resets itself every year in Advent.
 One of the priests at your Maximum Leader’s parish suggested that like the church resetting the liturgical calendar each of us should try to reset our own personal quest towards living a life more in the image and likeness of Christ.
 Your Maximum Leader is sure that priests across the world, an ministers of every denomination, have preached the same message.
 Through our free will we have the potential for salvation.
 Your Maximum Leader wants to think this salvation is more than just spiritual salvation, but we can have societal salvation.
 We may not agree politically on items, but your Maximum Leader hopes that we in the United States (at least) can see the benefits our shared Anglo-Western-Judeo-Christian civilization and take steps to preserve it.